A homotopic mapping between current-based and conductance-based synapses in a mesoscopic neural model of epilepsy

-Eq.(\ref{eq:inputeq}) describes the change in membrane potential $V(t)$, where the first term is the leak current and $\tau_{\mathrm{m}}$ is the passive membrane time constant.
-The second term is the synaptic current $I_{\mathrm{syn}}$ which contains the synaptic mechanism i.e., current-based or conductance-based synapses, that temporally filters the incoming firing rates $\phi (t)$.
-The output wave equation Eq.(\ref{eq:outputeq}) is derived from canonical neural field equations \cite{jirsa1997derivation, Robinson1997} and describes the propagation of a spatially uniform scalar field of firing rates $\phi(t)$ over an axonal range $\gamma$, where the RHS is a sigmoidal function $Q(V(t))$ defined in Eq.(\ref{eq:sigmoid}) which couples the input and output equations.
-Here $Q_{\mathrm{max}}$ is the maximum firing rate, and $\theta$ and $\sigma$ are the mean and standard deviation respectively of a distribution of threshold values over the neuronal population.
-We assume that the cortical area described is on a millimetric mesoscopic scale which is spatially homogeneous and isotropic \cite{Breakspear2006c, Marten2009b, Robinson2002}. \\ \\
+where $V(t)$ is the average neural membrane potential of a population of neurons, whose scale is chosen so that the zero corresponds to the reversal potential of the leak current, $\tau_1$ and $C$ are the time-constant and capacitance of the neural membrane respectively. ${I^{\mathrm{syn}}(t)}$, is the average total synaptic current, which describes the form of the synaptic input: either current-based $I^{\mathrm{cur}}(t)$ or conductance-based $I^{\mathrm{con}}(t)$.
+This is a sum of synaptic currents $I^{\mathrm{syn}}(t)=\sum{N_b I_b^{\mathrm{syn}}(t)}$ where $N_b$ is the number of incoming connections from population $b=e,i,x$, recurrent excitatory and inhibitory, and external neural populations, respectively.
+Eq.(\ref{eq:outputeq}) is derived from canonical neural field equations \cite{jirsa1997derivation, Robinson1997} and describes the propagation of a spatially uniform scalar field of firing rates $\phi(t)$ with dampening rate $\gamma$, where $Q[V(t)]$ is a sigmoidal coupling function defined in Eq.(\ref{eq:sigmoid}), which couples the input and output equations.
+Here, $Q_{\mathrm{max}}$ is the maximum firing rate and $\theta$ and $\sigma$ are the midpoint and spread of the sigmoidal function, respectively \cite{Freeman1972}. \\ The model assumes that the cortical area is on a millimeter mesoscopic scale and is spatially homogeneous and isotropic.
+This is typically assumed in the literature for mesoscopic neural models of epilepsy \cite{Breakspear2006c, Rodrigues2009, Robinson2002}, and consequently removes the spatial dependence and the Laplacian term usually found in Eq.(\ref{eq:outputeq}).
+The local connectivity approximation is also assumed \citep{Robinson2002, Breakspear2006c} where excitatory and inhibitory populations have the same characteristics \citep{Meffin2004}; i.e., $Q(V_e)=Q(V_i)\Rightarrow V_e=V_i=V \Rightarrow \phi_e=\phi_i=\phi$, since treating them separately produces similar results and doubles the number of free parameters \citep{Brunel2000, Meffin2004}. \\ \textit{Conductance-based synapses,} $I^{\mathrm{syn}}(t)$=$I^{\mathrm{con}}(t)$: This is a biophysically derived synaptic mechanism modelled according to Ohm's law \citep{Hodgkin1952}.
+The synaptic input $\phi_b(t)$ drives a transient conductance $g_b(t)$ Eq.(\ref{eq:conduc_syn1}), which is multiplicatively modulated by a membrane potential $V(t)$ term, making Eq.(\ref{eq:conduc_syn}) bilinear in $g_b(t)$ and $V(t)$.
+Hence, compared to current-based synapses, these are \emph{nonlinear and multiplicative}: